uwsampa/accept/docs/tutorial.md

             total += min(abs(a - b), 1.0)
         return total / len(orig)

-**File caching.** Parsed program outputs—values returned by `load`—are stored serialized in an SQLite database for safekeeping and reuse.
-The idea is to avoid re-parsing the same output multiple times.
-Sometimes, however, it can be inefficient to store parsed and serialized values: when outputs are very large, it's better to just keep the file itself around and parse it on the fly each time.
-For example, if your program outputs an image, you probably don't want to store that in the database.
-In these cases, return a string starting with the prefix `file:` from your `load` function.
-Output files will then be cached and their *filenames* (rather than contents) passed to `score`.

-Here's an example `eval.py` using this approach:

-    import itertools

-    def load():
-        return 'file:my_output.txt'

-    def score(orig, relaxed):
-        total = 0.0
-        count = 0
-        with open(orig) as orig_f:
-            with open(relaxed) as relaxed_f:
-                for orig_line, relaxed_line in itertools.izip(orig_f, relaxed_f):
-                    a = int(line.split(None, 1)[0])
-                    b = int(line.split(None, 1)[0])
-                    total += min(abs(a - b), 1.0)
-                    count += 1
-        return total / count

 ## Run the Toolchain

 Once you're happy with your annotations, you can run the full toolchain to optimize your program.
 Run this command: